 Write your triggers down and think about the best way to handle each of them.
 Strategies can be simple, such as avoiding certain situations, having gum or hard candy with you, substituting a hot tea or chewing on ice, or taking several deep breaths.

 Delaying is another tactic.
-As you’re preparing to quit, think about when you usually have your first smoke, chew or vape of the day and try to delay that for as long as you can.
+As you’re preparing to quit smoking, vaping or using other tobacco, think about when you usually have your first smoke, chew or vape of the day and try to delay that for as long as you can.
 Even delaying by a short amount of time, and lengthening that every day up to your quit date, can reduce cravings.
 For tips and ideas on how to deal with these triggers, check out Staying Quit.